Common questions about Rhodex products, viscosity selection, application, and ordering. Can't find your answer? Contact us.

 For bulk orders, race team partnerships, or trade inquiries, please contact us through the Contact page.
 We can provide information about pricing for retailers, race teams, and high-volume customers.

-Buy through Lubricants Hub or major authorized platforms like Amazon.
-Our exclusive distribution helps prevent counterfeit products.
-Genuine Rhodex packaging features our distinctive blue branding with white "RC LINE" lettering and the "Made in Britain" UK flag badge.
+Buy through Lubricants Hub — our retail partner — or other authorised platforms.
+Buying through approved channels protects you against counterfeit products.
+Genuine Rhodex packaging carries the blue Rhodex branding with white "RC LINE" lettering and the "Made in Britain" UK flag.